puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_sudo.markdown

 5. Save and exit the file.

 > That's it!
-You've written a module that contains a class that, once applied, ensures that your agent nodes have the correct sudo privileges set for the root user and the “admin” and “wheel” groups.
+You've written a module that contains a class that, once applied, ensures that your agents have the correct sudo privileges set for the root user and the “admins” and “wheel” groups.
 >
 > Note the following about the resource in the `privileges` class:
 >
-> * `sudo::conf ‘admins’`: Create a sudoers rule to ensure that members of the admin group have the ability to run any command using sudo.
+> * The `sudo::conf ‘admins’` line creates a sudoers rule to ensure that members of the `admins` group have the ability to run any command using sudo.
 This resource creates configuration fragment file to define this rule in `/etc/sudoers.d/`.
 It will be called something like `10_admins`.

-## Use the Main Manifest to Add the Privileges and Sudo Classes
+## Add the Privileges and Sudo Classes

-1. From the command line on the Puppet master, navigate to the main manifest (`cd /etc/puppetlabs/code/environments/production/manifests`).
+1. From the command line on the Puppet master, navigate to the main manifest: `cd /etc/puppetlabs/code/environments/production/manifests`.
 2. Open `site.pp` with your text editor and add the following Puppet code to the `default` node:

 			class { 'sudo': }